manoharpeddapelli928-hash/sql-data-warehouse-project/README.md

 This project is licensed under the  [MLT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+# About Me
+Hello!
+This is Manohar Peddapelli, a passionate BCA student with a strong interest in Data Engineering, Data Analytics, and Software Development.
+I enjoy building real-world projects that combine data processing, analytics, and clean system design.

+I’m continuously learning and exploring tools like SQL Server, Python, Power BI, and Flask, and I love turning raw data into meaningful insights that support better decision-making.

+This project reflects my ability to:

+Work with multiple data sources

+Perform data cleaning and integration

+Build a structured data warehouse

+Develop insightful SQL-based analytics

+Document solutions clearly for both technical and business users

+I believe in working hard, learning continuously, and building impactful solutions that solve real problems.
+Feel free to connect with me for collaboration, feedback, or opportunities!